 My Child Doesn’t Speak Any Spanish.
 Will They Be Confused?

-This is perhaps one of the most common questions we get!
-Since in most cases English is the first language spoken at home, we use a language transition period.
+This is one of the most common questions we get!
+Since English is usually the first language spoken at home, we use a language transition period.
 We speak both English and Spanish for the first two weeks so everyone can get to know their teachers and adjust to routines before full immersion begins.

 Effective language learning is multisensory, and our teachers love to engage the students in many ways.
-To help children feel comfortable and confident, they “act out” what they are saying and use visual materials as cues.
+To help children feel comfortable and confident, teachers “act out” what they are saying and use visual materials as cues.
 The kids love this and are excited to join in.
-Routine and repetition are keys to unlocking language connections (just like in their first language!), and the days are structured so that students learn what to expect next.
+Routine and repetition are keys to unlocking language connections (just like in their first language!).
+Students learn what to expect next since the school day is structured around a set schedule.

-As the weeks progress, we gradually shift into Spanish-only.
-If a teacher ever thinks a child is confused, is having a difficult time understanding, or needs comfort, they’ll briefly switch to English.
-You will be surprised at how quickly they understand!
+As the weeks progress, we will gradually shift to Spanish-only.
+If a teacher ever thinks a child is struggling to understand or needs comfort, they’ll briefly switch to English.
+You will be surprised at how quickly your child begins to understand!
 We are here to encourage the love of the Spanish language and will ensure that our students feel comfortable, safe, and heard!

 How Long Will It Take for My Child to Speak Spanish?

-While children learn at different paces, acquiring Spanish fluency is similar to the process of learning English.
-In the first year, your child will build vocabulary, learn patterns, and understand 80% to 100% of the spoken language.
+While children learn at different paces, the way they acquire Spanish fluency will mirror the process of learning English.
+In Year One, your child will build vocabulary, learn patterns, and understand 80% to 100% of the spoken language.
 But don’t forget, just because they are not speaking it fluently doesn’t mean they are not learning it!
 They are also learning math and science concepts, foundations for handwriting, and so much more!

-During the second year, children add more vocabulary and begin to use the language naturally, responding and participating in class in Spanish!
-They’ll typically start thinking in Spanish, sing songs, respond naturally, and in some cases even have a native accent.
+During Year Two, children add more vocabulary and begin to use the language naturally, responding and participating in class in Spanish!
+They’ll typically start thinking in Spanish, sing songs, respond naturally, and even have a native accent.
 Our greatest joy is when things start “clicking” for our students!

 What’s The Classroom’s Daily Schedule?